Artifacts from, Doctoral Studies: Advancing Community College Leadership

 - The Future of Educational Leadership - Learners in this course demonstrate leadership skills that support the ability to exercise influence regardless of position in an organization and the importance of deep knowledge and understanding of internal and external environmental factors impacting an educational organization.
 This course emphasizes ongoing learning about current research and future trends in education in a rapidly changing environment.
 Learners also examine social influence and communication skills, commitment rather than compliance, empowerment of others, creative practice, and management of self, along with a robust professional knowledge base as they consider ways to build the capacity of an organization to envision its future.

 - Research Design for Practitioners- In this course, learners are introduced to research approaches, designs, and methods with a focus on the needs of educational leaders.
 Learners assess conceptual and theoretical foundations of quantitative, qualitative, mixed methods, and action research designs and analyze a variety of research literature and journal articles through the lens of a practitioner.
 Learners acquire the knowledge necessary to assess the applicability of research and theoretical literature to practice and become critical consumers of research.
 Learners apply course concepts to the design of an action research study relevant to the learner's organization.
-Prerequisite(s): EDD-FPX8030.
-Cannot be fulfilled by transfer.

 What I Have Learned So Far